ramonbah/snakeGame/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

+You are free to use, share, and adapt this project, but you cannot use it for commercial purposes.
+For more details, please see the [LICENSE](LICENSE) file.

 ## Contact